 Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.

-Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" or see the Financial Aid department at the respective campus indicated on the front of this agreement for further details that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" for further details that may affect the return of federal funds.

 STUDENT ACADEMIC GRIEVANCE PROCEDURE